 Colombia and coffee go hand in hand.
 It is no longer an underdeveloped country.
 Over the last 15 years, it has received over $181 Billion in foreign direct investment.
-Currently, it is the world’s 31st largest economy(*by GDP).
+Currently, it is the world’s 31st (As of 2020)largest economy(by GDP).
 As the nation has shifted to a more stable political system and tried to curb its armed conflicts, economists predict that the nation will become a favorable nation for business.
 Colombia has a negative trade balance of $13.24 Billion.
 This negative trade balance means the nation exports fewer goods than it imports.
 Every year, Colombia exports $40.5 Billion.
 The top 5 exports for this country are:

 - Mineral fuels including oil ($21.3 billion)